Conclusion: The Gateway to Feasibility

 |---|---|---|

-| Problem Validated | 5+ interviews confirm the pain; people quantify the cost | or |
+| Problem Validated | 5+ interviews confirm the pain; people quantify the cost; they describe existing workarounds | or |

-| Customer Identified | Clear segment with consistent characteristics | or |
+| Customer Identified | Clear segment with consistent characteristics; you can describe your ideal customer in one specific sentence | or |

-| Willingness to Pay | Pricing research shows acceptable range; pre-orders or LOIs | or |
+| Willingness to Pay | Pricing research shows acceptable range; pre-orders or LOIs from at least 3 customers | or |

-| Demand Signal | Smoke test showed conversion above threshold | or |
+| Demand Signal | Smoke test showed conversion above your pre-defined threshold; behavioral evidence, not just stated intent | or |

-| Assumptions Tested | Leap of Faith assumptions moved out of "Death Zone" | or |
+| Assumptions Tested | Leap of Faith assumptions moved out of "Death Zone"; all high-impact unknowns addressed | or |

 The Minimum Bar